areftd/getting_and_cleaning_data_project/Codebook.md

 + merging the training and the testing data sets
 + reading the variable names
 + finding the wanted variables
-+ the results vector is numeric, it returns the number of each variable that contain the words \"mean\" or "std" in its definition string
++ the results vector is numeric, it returns the number of each variable that contain the words "mean" or "std" in its definition string
 + getting the corresponding names and convert them to all-lower-case
 + subsetting the x- and y- data sets
 + reading the activities